 St Albans Museum + Gallery, a centre for arts and culture, showcases over 2,000 years of priceless heritage.
 Soak up the atmosphere of this grand 19th Century building, with regularly changing exhibitions and a vibrant programme of events.

 The beautiful 11th-century St Albans Cathedral, on the oldest site of continuous Christian worship in England, stands proudly in the city centre.
 From summer 2019, the Cathedral’s brand new Welcome Centre and exhibition reveals the many treasures fascinating stories the Cathedral has to share.

-St Albans was also one of the country’s first Roman settlements, and the Verulamium Museum unravels the district’s rich history with interactive displays, and some of the finest Roman mosaics and wall plasters outside the Mediterranean.
+St Albans was once named Verulamium - the third largest city in Roman Britain, and the Verulamium Museum unravels the district’s rich history with interactive displays, and some of the finest Roman mosaics and wall plasters outside the Mediterranean.
 Nearby you can explore more Roman history at the Hypocaust and the Roman Theatre.

 Head to Willows Activity Farm for a top notch family day out – visit the animals, enjoy shows, funfair rides, and stop off at the brand new Peter Rabbit Adventure Playground and say hello to Peter, Mrs Tiggy-winkle.